 This type of toothpaste is made specifically for children, and it contains fewer fluorides than those designed for adults to reduce the risk of children ingesting too much fluoride.

-Children’s toothpaste is a type of toothpaste that is less abrasive than those intended for adults because children’s tooth is more sensitive.
+Children’s toothpaste is less abrasive than toothpaste intended for adults because children’s teeth are more sensitive.

 Furthermore, children’s toothpaste usually comes with tasty flavors to make the children love brushing.

-Children’s toothpaste is one of the types of toothpaste specifically made for children to give a more pleasant brushing experience.
+Children’s toothpaste is one of the types specifically made for children to give a more pleasant brushing experience.

 6. Tartar Control Toothpaste

-Tartar control toothpaste is one of the different toothpaste types containing sodium pyrophosphate.
-This type of toothpaste prevents the formation of tartar.
+Tartar control toothpaste is one type of toothpaste containing sodium pyrophosphate.
+It prevents the formation of tartar.

-Tarter is formed from plaque not removed from the teeth before it hardened.
-If this plaque is in the teeth, it causes tooth and gum decay.
+Tarter is formed from plaque that is not removed from the teeth before it hardens.
+If this plaque remains in the teeth, it causes tooth and gum decay.

-Furthermore, tartar control type of toothpaste is only preventive to stop tartar from forming.
+Furthermore, the tartar control type of toothpaste only prevents tartar from forming.
 If you already have stubborn tartar on your teeth, it is best to visit a professional dentist.

-Selecting a type of toothpaste that suits your need is critical when building an effective oral hygiene routine.
-You can choose from the various kind of toothpaste described above.
+Selecting a toothpaste that suits your needs is critical when building an effective oral hygiene routine.
+You can choose from the various kinds of toothpaste described above.

-However, if you are unsure about the toothpaste that best suits your need hygiene your teeth, visit a dentist.
+However, if you are unsure about the toothpaste that best suits your needs and the hygiene of your teeth, visit a dentist.